fastify/fastify/docs/Plugins.md

 })
 ```

-The `options` parameter can also be a `Function` which will be evaluated at the time the plugin is registered while giving access to the fastify instance via the first positional argument:
+The `options` parameter can also be a `Function` that will be evaluated at the time the plugin is registered while giving access to the Fastify instance via the first positional argument:

 ```js
 const fp = require('fastify-plugin')